rabbitmq/mnevis/README.md

 When transaction is restarted - all its locks and transaction context is cleared but transaction ID stays registered with the lock process.

+When lock process changes - transaction IDs start from 1 and committed transaction table is cleaned up.

 **Behaviour differences with mnesia**
 Because locks are acquired cluster-wide and not on specific nodes, global locks acquired with a `{global, LockTerm :: term(), Nodes :: [node()]}` lock item will not scope on nodes.
 It will lock all nodes on `LockTerm`.

+### Consistent reads

+When transaction reads data it should first lock the responsive record.
+After record is locked no other transaction can change the data locked.

+This means that local database needs to progress only to the lock point to have most up-to-date data for the read.
+Also reads may be cached.

+To wait for local database to progress to the lock point versions are used.
+Version is a key-value pair.
+Version key is either a table or a tuple with table and a hash of the record key.
+Hash is used to limit the version key scope.
+Version value is a monotonically increasing integer.

+Versions are updated on commits.
+A change in commit will update both the table version and each record hash version.

+If a local record version is up-to-date with the cluster - it has all the latest changes for the record.

+After aquiring a lock, reads will request a consistent view of the version (via consistent query) and wait for the local version to become equal or greater than the consistent view.
+NOTE: multiple records may use the same version key, so it can be greater.
+After waiting for version sync the transaction process will continue with reading the local data.

+**This approach relies on lock items to correspond with the record keys.**

 ### Snapshotting and log replay